How to Build a Food Delivery Website like Glovo or Domino’s AnyWare

 Delivery Set-Up 📦

-Before diving into details of a food delivery website development, let’s talk about how you can organize delivery.
+Before diving deep into details of a food delivery website development, let’s talk about how you can organize delivery.

 Form of delivery payment 💲